jacobsanosh/workindia/Readme.md

 - auth/login
 - auth/register

+# to access the add route the admin has to pass the auth key in the header
 - train/add
 - train/availability
 - train/book
 - train/bookingsDetails

-# before that they have to login and then they have to pass the token in the header to add an train